dougalstanton/git-checklist/README.md

 Finally you can remove items entirely from the list.
 This is permanent and can't be undone.

+## Advanced Usage

+If you're knee deep in work on one branch and you'd like to change the checklist for another branch, all the commands will recognise the `--branch` (or `-b`) option.

+    $ git todo add --branch newparser Make nicer error messages

+If you want to start a description of your note with a hyphen you can separate it from the rest of the command options with a double-hyphen on its own.

+    $ git todo add -- -b stopped working but --branch still okay

 ## Background Details

 The checklists are stored in `.git/checklist/<branchname>` in a